 Hotel Molokai is a genuine hideaway from all things mainstream.
 Located on Kamiloloa Beach and adjacent to Hawaii’s only barrier reef, you’ll find our Polynesian-style village of bungalows replete with kitchenettes and Wi-Fi.
 Molokai is known as the birthplace of the hula and deemed the “Friendly Isle,” Hotel Molokai is just five minutes from the island’s largest city, Kaunakakai.

-Why not have a Certified Moloka'i Master Specialist assist you with your next trip.
+Why not have a Certified Moloka'i Master Specialist assist you with your travel plans.

 CST:2093901-40